In Part One, we looked at the different features and functions of the Posts Table.

 Tip #7: By default, posts are ordered in reverse chronological order in the Table of Posts …

 (Posts normally display in reverse chronological order)

-To order all posts alphabetically, click the little triangle next to the ‘Title’ column header …
+To order all posts in alphabetical (or reverse alphabetical) order, click on the black triangle next to the ‘Title’ column header …

-You can also sort posts by date and comments …
+You can also organize posts by date and comments …

 (Posts can also be sorted by dates and comments)